RESEARCH AND RESOURCES ON COOPERATION IN APOCALYPTIC TIMES

 Does SARS-CoV-2 alter social behavior?

 SARS-CoV-2 is under evolutionary pressure to alter human social behavior in ways that propagate the virus.
 Our team is investigating whether people are more social when they are most infectious through survey data, social media data and contact tracing data.
+A version for general audiences is available on The Conversation.

 PUBLISHED IN PROCEEDINGS OF THE NATIONAL ACADEMY OF SCIENCES

-The Ik of Uganda are an exemplar of the resilience of cooperation
+The Ik of Uganda are an exemplar of the resilience of cooperation in times of crisis

 Richard Dawkins held them up as a paragon of selfishness in his 1976 classic, The Selfish Gene, but new research by The Human Generosity Project shows that the Ik are actually an exemplar of the resilience of cooperation and sharing after famine and hardship.